Written by Don Payne

 Released July 2006

 I just finished watching this film on HBO.
-I always enjoyed it, I think I may even have it on DVD somewhere.
+I have always enjoyed it, I think I may even have it on DVD somewhere.
 It’s a superhero romantic comedy.
-Luke Wilson plays Matt, who starts dating a seemingly shy woman named Jenny, played by Uma Thurman, who is secretly the superhero known as G-Girl.
-When Jenny starts acting unreasonable jealous and possessive Matt breaks up with her, and she proceeds to use her superpowers to ruin his life.
+Luke Wilson plays a man named Matt who starts dating a seemingly shy woman named Jenny, played by Uma Thurman, who is secretly the superhero known as G-Girl.
+When Jenny starts acting unreasonably jealous and possessive Matt breaks up with her, and she proceeds to use her superpowers to ruin his life.
 When she finds him in bed with another woman (Anna Faris), she gets deadly.
 This leads Matt to team up with G-Girl’s archnemesis Professor Bedlam (Eddie Izzard) in a plot to strip G-Girl of her powers…

-This is a coincidence because a couple of weeks ago I posted a link on Facebook to Annie Riordan’s blog post The Most Misogynistic Movies I’ve Ever Seen.
-I was struck most by her comment about Purple Rain.
+This is a coincidence because a couple of weeks ago I posted a link on Facebook to a now-deleted blog someone wrote wyere they referred to Prince’s film PURPLE RAIN as one of the most misognistic films they’d ever seen.
 As an 80’s kid Prince was part of my Holy Trinity (along with Michael Jackson and Madonna), and he’s still one of the greatest entertainers ever, in my opinion.
-But, yeah, I have to admit, Purple Rain is pretty bad in regards to the treatment of women.
+But, yeah, I have to admit, Purple Rain is pretty bad in regards to its portrayal of women.

 Still, for a $30 million movie, the special effects were pretty decent.
 I would like to see another take on a “superhero romantic comedy”, maybe something like This Means War, but where the characters are superheroes instead of C.I.A. agents.